MaratGilyazov/def_ironsource/README.md

 ATTENTION!
 Not all API methods are fully supported; see LUA Api section below for the list of supported methods.
 Only Interstitials and Rewardeds are supported, no Banners support.

-Used com.ironsource.sdk:mediationsdk:6.14.0.1 for Android, IronSource iOS SDK v6.14.0: https://dl.bintray.com/ironsource-mobile/ios-sdk/IronSource6.14.0.zip
+Used IronSource SDK version 6.15.0 both for Android and iOS

 If you want to use IS as a mediation service, you need to add iOS SDKs and adapters for other ad networks by your own.
 But this should not require any changes in the extension code.